dimakura/reforma/core/README.md

 datasource.httpDelete(url, params)
 ```

-This methods might be usefull when defining actions on datasources.
+These methods might be useful when defining actions on datasources.

 ### Actions